Motheshv/Projectm/README.md

 **Conclusion**

 The design transformation journey for the Smart Parking project involves a series of crucial steps, including IoT sensor deployment, mobile app development, central server setup, Raspberry Pi integration, and public transportation integration.
 Through meticulous execution of these steps, we will bring our innovative design concepts to life, revolutionizing public transportation with real-time parking information.

+<h1>Smart Parking System – Phase 3</h1>
+Welcome to Phase 3 of the Smart Parking System project.
+In this phase, we will guide you through the setup and code implementation for integrating an HC-SR04 ultrasonic sensor with an Arduino Uno and transmitting the collected data to a Raspberry Pi for further processing and integration with cloud and mobile applications.

+## Arduino Setup
+## 1.Connect HC-SR04 to Arduino Uno:
+To set up the HC-SR04 sensor, follow these connections:

+Connect the VCC pin of the HC-SR04 sensor to the 5V pin on the Arduino Uno.
+Connect the GND pin of the HC-SR04 sensor to the GND pin on the Arduino Uno.
+Connect the Trig pin of the HC-SR04 sensor to a digital output pin (e.g., D2 on Arduino).
+Connect the Echo pin of the HC-SR04 sensor to another digital input pin (e.g., D3 on Arduino).
+Refer to the following image for a visual representation of the Arduino setup:

+## 2.Arduino Code:
+Before you proceed, ensure you have the “NewPing” library installed in your Arduino IDE.
+Then, upload the following Arduino code to read data from the HC-SR04 sensor and send it to the Raspberry Pi via Serial communication:
+  #include <NewPing.h>
+#define TRIG_PIN 2
+#define ECHO_PIN 3
+#define MAX_DISTANCE 200
+NewPing sonar(TRIG_PIN, ECHO_PIN, MAX_DISTANCE);

+void setup() {
+  Serial.begin(9600);
+}

+void loop() {
+  delay(1000);  // Adjust the delay as needed unsigned int distance = sonar.ping_cm();
+  Serial.println(distance);
+}

+This Arduino code initializes the HC-SR04 sensor and sends the distance measurements to the Raspberry Pi through a serial connection.

+## Raspberry Pi Setup
+## 1.Connect Raspberry Pi to Arduino Uno:
+Establish a connection between the Raspberry Pi and Arduino Uno using a USB cable for serial communication.

+## 2.Install Serial Communication Libraries:
+On your Raspberry Pi, install the necessary libraries for serial communication using the following command:

+ sudo apt-get install python-serial

+## 3.Python Code for Data Handling:
+Create a Python script to read data from the Arduino over the USB serial port and forward it to the cloud or a mobile app server.
+Below is a basic Python script to get you started:

+ import serial
+ser = serial.Serial(‘/dev/ttyACM0’, 9600)

+# Optionally, open a file to log the data
+log_file = open(‘sensor_data.log’, ‘a’)

+while True:
+    try:
+        data = ser.readline().decode().strip()  # Read data from the Arduino

+        # Optionally, log the data to a file
+        log_file.write(data + ‘\n’)
+        log_file.flush()

+        # Send data to a cloud or mobile app server
+        # Implement the server communication according to your specific requirements.
+        print(f”Received data from Arduino: {data}”)
+    except KeyboardInterrupt:
+        ser.close()
+        log_file.close()
+        break

+## Conclusion
+This README serves as a solid starting point for implementing Phase 3 of your Smart Parking System.
+Remember to customize the code and integration process according to your unique project needs and the specifications of your chosen cloud platform or app server.